GaryTin/hackUST_2022/README.md

 ⚠️ For security reasons, MetaMask does not allow disconnecting by the website.
 Please  disconnect your account after logging out and log in with a different role.

-1. Click the MetaMask Web Extension (Fox Icon: 🦊)
-2. Click on the button `🟢 Connected`  at the top left hand corner below the Fox (🦊).
+1. Click the MetaMask Web Extension (Fox Icon: 🦊) and click on the button `🟢 Connected`  at the top left hand corner.
-3. Click the button with 3 dots placed vertically, and click `Disconnect this account` .
+2. Click the button with 3 dots placed vertically, and click `Disconnect this account` .
-4. Now you disconnected the account, and can log in with a different role.
+3. Now you disconnected the account, and can log in with a different role.

 ## 📄Smart Contract Deployed
 [View Smart Contract Source Code](https://github.com/GaryTin/hackUST_2022/blob/main/hackUST_2022_B_Sharp/sc.sol) <br>